Soroptimist International Foundation

 Due Diligence Requirements: Applications are scored against the Soroptimist International Due Diligence Policy.
 While the specific criteria are not publicly detailed, applicants should be prepared to demonstrate:

-- Organizational credibility and capacity
+- Organisational credibility and capacity

 - Clear project outcomes and impact metrics